-While we're all familiar with the charms of Wadjemup / Rottnest Island during the warmer months, there's more to discover under the stunning veil of winter.
-With fewer crowds (and fewer bugs!), you’d be forgiven for thinking you’ve got the entire place to yourself.
+While we're all familiar with the charms of Wadjemup / Rottnest Island during the warmer months, there's more to discover under the stunning veil of the brisker seasons.
+With fewer crowds you’d be forgiven for thinking you’ve got the entire place to yourself.

-Here’s your guide to seeing the other side of Rottnest Island this winter.
+Here’s your guide to seeing the other side of Rottnest Island during the chillier months.

 Hit The Trails And Connect With Nature

 From coastal sunrise strolls to wilderness hikes through the island’s heartland, one of the best ways to discover the other side of Rottnest is by foot.
-Wadjemup Bidi (Bidi in Noongar means ‘trail’ or ‘track’) is a 45km trail that is broken into several sections.
-Thanks to its spectacular scenery that comes alive in winter, the Gabbi Karniny Bidi section (meaning ‘discover the salt lakes’) is the second part of the Wadjemup Bidi trail and one of the most popular.
+Wadjemup Bidi is a 45km trail that is broken into several sections.
+Thanks to its spectacular scenery that comes alive as the temperature drops, the Gabbi Karniny Bidi section is the second part of the Wadjemup Bidi trail and one of the most popular.
 It’s a 9.7km journey one way that winds you past Lake Herschel, through the lake systems, across the ‘walk on water’ boardwalk and along the coastline up to Bathurst Lighthouse.
-The Hike Collective offer several tours that cater for all difficulty levels, but their Lakes & Bays tour is a winter favourite.
+The Hike Collective offers several tours that cater for all difficulty levels, but their Lakes & Bays tour is a cool-weather favourite.
 The hike is over 12km, starting on the Gabbi Karniny Bidi and finishing back at the main Settlement.
 All in all, no matter where you go, you’ll be greeted by breathtaking landscapes at every turn.

 See Rottnest’s Wildlife Wonders